SergiusTheBest/plog/README.md

 ##Step 2: Initialization

 ###Simple scenario
-Simple scenario means writing a txt or csv log to a file with or without rolling behavior.
+Simple scenario is writing a txt or csv log to a file with or without rolling behavior.
 For these cases use the following initialization functions:
 ```cpp
 // single log file
 Logger& init(const char/wchar_t* fileName, Level maxSeverity);